York University Heights

 York University Heights, also known as Northwood Park, is a neighbourhood in Toronto, Ontario, Canada.
 It is one of Toronto's northernmost neighbourhoods, located along the northern boundary of Steeles Avenue in the former city of North York.
 The neighbourhood is so named because it contains the main campus of York University.
 This area is most popular with immigrants of Italian and Chinese descent who have established communities in the area.
 It is located between Sheppard Avenue and Steeles Avenue east of Black Creek (Derrydowns Park).

-The neighborhood contains many private residences, many of which are detached and semi-detached bungalows, townhouses as well as a recent new urbanism development, the Village at York, there is also a handful of condominiums, several lowrise apartments, and a few high rise apartments.
+The neighborhood contains many private residences, many of which are detached and semi-detached bungalows, townhouses as well as a recent new urbanism development, The Village at York University, there is also a handful of condominiums, several lowrise apartments, and a few high rise apartments.

 History

 The Village at York University

 The Village at York University is one of the last major new-home developments within the City of Toronto including condominium townhouses, semi-detached and detached homes.
 First residents moved into the first phase of approximately 550 homes in the summer of 2005.
 A second phase, which started construction in 2007, adds about 300 more homes but includes no new townhouses.
 It is located just south of the York University campus, north of Finch Avenue.